-B. Notice Requirements.
-Petitions should include an allegation of those entitled to notice.

-C. Proof of Ownership.
-If the assets to be transferred to the trust are not specifically identified in the estate planning documents, then the petition should provide substantiation that the property was owned by the decedent.
+- A. Notice Requirements.
+Petitions shall include an allegation of those entitled to notice. - B. Proof of Ownership.
+If the assets to be transferred to the trust are not specifically identified in the estate planning documents, then the petition shall provide substantiation that the property was owned by the decedent.
 For transfer of real property, the deed showing ownership by the decedent must be provided.
-For accounts or investments, a statement by the financial institution identifying the account number and decedent's name should be provided.
+For accounts or investments, a statement by the financial institution identifying the account number and decedent's name shall be provided.

-[Rule 5.67 adopted effective 7/1/10; renumbered as Rule 6.67 effective 1/1/22; Rule 6.67 renumbered as 6.66 effective 7/1/24]
+[Rule 5.67 adopted effective 7/1/10; renumbered as Rule 6.67 effective 1/1/22; Rule 6.67 renumbered as 6.66 effective 7/1/24; amended 1/1/25]